 Debugging Code in Keykos

 In classic programming environments I am accustomed to a debugger that displays the stack and understands the name spaces defined by each of the stack frames.
 This pattern does not work for the Keykos application that is distributed in many Keykos objects running in separate address spaces and with no conceptual stack known to the system or debugger.
 A further problem in Keykos is that the programmer who is debugging code may not be authorized to see the implementation of other objects involved with the current state where the problem is manifested.
 OO languages typically assume that encapsulation is merely for limiting access by programs and that a programmer can ignore such barriers while debugging the code.
 In Keykos we took the opposite view and assumed that encapsulation was really to keep secrets, even from programmers, debuggers and DDT (gdb).
-We took this attitude with some trepidation, but saw no alternative.
+We took this attitude with some trepidation, but business plans allowed no alternative.

 We designed, wrote and named a debugger after Peter Deutsch’s DDT, an ancestor of gdb.
-The semantics was a good fit but the syntax was arcane.
-An instance of DDT recognized just one domain and did its work by holding the domain key to that domain.
-The domain key gives DDT all of the authority normally wielded over a subject program.
+The semantics was a good fit.
+An instance of DDT recognized just one domain and did its job by holding the domain service key to that domain.
+The domain service key gives DDT all of the authority normally wielded over a subject program and most DDT commands translate directly to operations on the domain via the domain service key.
 DDT runs outside the address space of its subject.
-We will call the person who is debugging the code with DDT the user in this note.
-There is an order on the DDT object to produce a synthetic domain key that will serve most purposes.
+DDT syntax provides implicit access to the address segment of the domain in support of simple memory access of earlier debuggers.
+Also provided is simple syntactic access to the general key slots of the domain.

 There are two ways that a DDT can come into existence for a domain.
 The fundamental way is by a creator that would take as arguments: